 There are so many decisions to make when you’re starting a new business.
-You may find it hard to keep track.
 One important decision to think about is what type of tax structure to choose.
-A Montana S Corp is certainly something to consider.
+An S Corp in Big Sky Country is certainly something to consider.

 S Corporations are often confused with formal entity structures like a corporation or limited liability company (LLC).
 But an S Corp is a federal tax election that could help you save on your taxes.
 You can find lots of helpful information about how S Corporations work on our S Corporation information page.

 Just because the S Corp designation is beneficial for many doesn’t mean it works for every business owner.
 It’s good to know the pros and cons of this tax election to figure out if it’s the best for your particular business venture.
 One of the first things to know about starting a corporation is that it’s a C Corporation by default until you file the right paperwork and follow the right rules to make it an S Corporation.